-Czaar Peter is a living, not pasteurized, fermented beer.
 Russian Imperial Stout was originally brewed in England during the 18th century.
 Given the frosty sea transport a beer was brewed with high alcohol content.
-The origin of this Russian Imperial Stout is located in Zaandam.
+The origin of our Russian Imperial Stout is located in Zaandam.
 For this we go back to the year 1697.
 It is in this year that Tsar Peter I in Zaandam lived and worked as a carpenter.
-To emphasize the Russian-Dutch relationship, we enriched the beer with Tsar Peter 'Zaanse Cocoa.
-The introduction of this beer took place at the Russian embassy in the Hague.
+To emphasize the Russian-Dutch relationship, we enriched the beer with 'Zaanse Cocoa'.
+The introduction of this beer took place at the Russian embassy in the Hague, the Netherlands.

-- Commodities: Water, Caramünich, Pils, Chocolate, and Black Malt, Challenger hopkorrels, Cocoa and Yeast.
+- Commodities: Water, Caramünich-, Pils-, Chocolate-, and Black Malt, Challenger hop, Cocoa and Yeast.

-- Mouth Feeling: Sticky, slightly burning, alcohol warmend.
+- Mouth feeling: sticky, slightly burning, alcohol warming.

-- Fermentation: Fermented, not pasteurized and secondary fermentation in the bottle.
+- Fermentation: top fermentation, not pasteurized and secondary fermentation in the bottle.

 - Color: ~125 EBC. / Bitterness: ~35 EBU.